vaider1/wireguard-docker/README.md

 Super simple to use Docker image that creates a VPN server based on Wireguard.

 ## Host requirements
-** The host needs to have the Wireguard kernel modules installed on the host aswell for the guest to be able to create a Wireguard interface(?)
+Wireguard kernel module - The container guest depends on the kernel modules of the host so the guest needs it to be able to create a Wireguard interface.

 # Parameters
 ## Environment variables